 Contact Tom Waniewski, Catholic Charities Development Director at 419.350.4277 or email email@example.com for more information on giving options.
 On behalf of those we serve, thank you!

-“We greatly appreciate the Richland County Foundation’s efforts, as well as all of our great community partners and loyal supporters in the region.
+“We greatly appreciate all of our wonderful community partners and loyal supporters in the region.
 With volunteer help now limited and food and clothing donations greatly decreased, our ministries are now being dramatically stretched.”

 “We also ask for your prayers to end this pandemic and to protect our staff and the people we serve,” Mr. Schuster adds.
 “Rest assured, Catholic Charities will continue to follow the example Jesus gave us by serving the poor and healing the sick in these challenging times.
 All of our staff and services are adjusting by striving to maintain the recommended ‘social distance’ with others, while continuing to provide love and care to everyone we encounter.”